ACT NOW! Take control of your finances and get up to $1,050.* Book your call today.

 2. Build your dream team

-• A Realtor®/real estate agent to help you navigate your local market, understand home prices, and structure an offer.
+• A Realtor® or agent: They help you navigate local pricing and structure your offer.

-• A financial planner to help you prepare and save for your home purchase and understand how this big decision fits into your broader financial picture.
+• A financial planner: They help you prepare for the purchase and ensure this massive decision fits into your broader financial picture.

 3. Know what you can really afford